sfigg/commercialization-public/docset/manufacture/desktop/push-button-reset-overview.md

 ## What's new for Windows 10

-In Windows 10, Version 1607, Push-button reset has been updated to include the following changes:
+In Windows 10, Version 1703, Push-button reset has been updated to include the folowing changes:

+-   **Use default config files when using ScanState to capture customizations:**  Starting with Windows 10 Version 1703, you have to use the `/config` option with ScanState when capturing customizations.
+Use only one of the default configuration files included with the Assessment and Deployment Kit (ADK).
+These files are:

+    - **Config_AppsAndSettings.xml** – Use this configuration file to specify that both desktop applications and OS settings should be captured by the ScanState tool.
+    - **Config_AppsOnly.xml** – Use this configuration file to specify that only desktop applications should be captured by the ScanState tool.
+Since desktop applications are not always well-defined, this configuration file does not guarantee that all setting related to desktop applications are captured.
+    - **Config_SettingsOnly.xml** – Use this configuration file to specify that only OS settings should be captured by the ScanState tool.

+You can modify these configuration files by setting the migrate attribute for specific components to *no*, but components that are already excluded from capture/migration in the default configuration files must remain excluded.

+Previous versions of Windows 10 provided the following improvements to push-button reset:

 -   **Improved reliability:** When you start push-button reset features from the Settings app, Windows scans the system files in the Windows Component Store for corruptions.
 If it finds corrupt files and can download replacements through Windows Update, it fixes the problem automatically.
 Although this increases the overall recovery time, it improves the reliability of the PC.
 -   **Recover from failed resets:** In Windows 10, Version 1507, and Windows 10, Version 1511, failures that occur during Reset this PC almost always rendered the PC unbootable/unrecoverable.
 This feature has been redesigned in the Anniversary Update to support limited rollback if a problem occurs while the PC is in Windows RE.
 -   **Recovery options when booted from recovery media:** When the PC is booted from recovery media, the Refresh this PC and Reset this PC features are no longer supported.
 The only Push-button reset feature available when booted from media is bare metal recovery (i.e. Recover from a drive).

-Previous versions of Windows 10 provided the following improvements to push-button reset:

 -   **Image-less recovery**: Push-button reset no longer require or support a separate recovery image on a local partition or on media.
 This significantly reduces the disk space needed to support the features, and makes recovery possible even on devices with limited storage capacity.
 -   **Recovers to an updated state**: Push-button reset features now recover the Operating System (OS) and drivers (including device applets that are installed as part of INF-based driver packages) to an updated state.
 This reduces the amount of time users have to spend reinstalling the OS updates and drivers after performing a recovery.